 1. Delayed gear shifts

 When you’re accelerating, your vehicle should smoothly transition from one gear to the next.
-If it’s taking longer, it could be a sign that the transmission bands are loose.
+If there is a delayed gear shifting, it could be a sign that the transmission bands are loose.

 2. Strange noises